 ✣ Lightweight tent.
 The tent ended up being one of our heaviest items.
 Ideally you’ll have a lightweight tent that’s designed for hiking trips such as this.

 ✣ Lightweight sleeping bags.
 In October it was hovering around the 12°C mark near the peak.
-We bought the BlackWolf Backpacker 50 which was light & compact to carry, and came with lifetime warranty.
+We bought the BlackWolf Backpacker 50 which was light, compact to carry and kept us warm.

 ✣ Lightweight self-inflating mattress or mat.
 Our BlackWolf ones were awesome too- it was so easy to inflate, pack up and surprisingly comfy.
 It also came with lifetime warranty (and I’m not being sponsored by them, lol!)